How To Use Outdoor Area Rugs

 Can you use area rugs outdoors?
 Of course you can!
-Here are some ideas and tips on how to choose and place your rug.
+Here are some ideas and tips on how to choose and place your outdoor area rug.

 Area rugs are useful pieces of décor that can help tie a room together, define space, and add some sassy style.
 Nowadays, we find them in every room, including the bathroom!
 (It’s really cool in the bathroom, and trendy, actually.)